 We also disclose our list of suppliers alongside a variety of data of our priority raw materials that are part of our Responsible Sourcing program.
 This is the first disclosure of its kind in the industry and aims at increasing transparency in the agri-food sector.
 This covers 95 percent of our company's annual sourcing of raw materials.
 We also provide individual breakdowns of raw ingredients and actions being taken in each supply chain.

 Further to the launch of our Human Rights Framework and Roadmap, we will continue to hold ourselves to high standards of transparency.
-By end-2022, we will be working toward defined KPIs on human rights.
-These will be published as part of our salient issue action plans.
+We have worked on defining KPIs on human rights.
+These are published as part of our salient issue action plans.
 By 2025, we will report on our progress on implementing our salient issue action plans.